allekai/DemoWebsite/README.md

 	- ~~Add WM Logo [1]~~
 		- Name, Age, Mail adress, Phone Number, etc. [4]
 - **Proper and secure handling of requests**
+	- Find out how to store user information securely
 - Add cards as links to subpages
 	- for groups
 		- image of group in scout uniform [2]